 On Demand Virtual Education Microconferences

-The event's premier education content will now be available as part of a six-week series of seven microconferences, beginning the week of September 14.
-Each week will contain live and recorded online sessions, with speaker Q&A opportunities.
+The event's premier education content is now available on demand as a series of seven microconferences.
+You may purchase each microconference individually, all seven as a bundle, or get the best rate with a group pass.
 View the online schedule.
-You may purchase each microconference individually, all seven as a bundle, or get the best rate with a group pass.
-This includes access to the Virtual Tradeshow.

 |Virtual Education||Member | Nonmember Rate|

 |Access to all virtual education & tradeshow

 This includes access to the entire six week education experience and the Virtual Tradeshow.
 If your company has a Group Rate purchase, also register here.

 |$400 USD | $475 USD|